 Hornby Island’s Tribune Bay is truly paradisiacal.
 Not only does this majestic beach resemble Hawaii, but it offers some of the most incredible diving on the West Coast.
 In addition, visitors and locals love boating around the island’s majestic coastline, soaking in the myriad beauty of the wilderness.
 Whether its kayaking, paddle-boarding, or simply a sight-seeing charter, there are numerous ways to enjoy this fairytale destination.

 Looking to beat the heat in Vancouver now that the sun has arrived?
-Be sure to check out the recently renovated, salt-water kitsilano Pool, or check out this BC waterpark with an inflatable course in the middle of a lake!
+Be sure to check out the recently renovated, salt-water Kitsilano Pool, or check out some paddle boat rentals nearby.